kbase/groups/README.md

 `Invite to group` - If accepted by the target user, the target user will be added to the group membership.

+`Invite workspace to group` - If accepted by a workspace administrator, the target workspace will be added to the group.

+`Request add workspace to group` - If accepted by a group administrator, the target workspace will be added to the group.

 The request status is one of `Open`, `Canceled`, `Expired`, `Accepted`, or `Denied`.